 The Most Expensive Collectible Statues

 Statues from the company Sideshow do particularly well on eBay, which might be due to some statues being designated as exclusive or limited first editions.
-For example, Sideshow’s Thor Jane Foster statue recently sold for almost $800 on eBay.
-And DC Direct’s limited, first edition Batman vs. Killer Croc statue just sold for $410.
+For example, Sideshow’s Thor Jane Foster statue sold for almost $800 on eBay.
+And DC Direct’s limited, first edition Batman vs. Killer Croc statue sold for $410.

 The lesson here is if you can get your hands on a limited-edition statue when it first comes out, you might be able to sell it later for a much higher price.